shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

 There are some major issues in search results depending RAG strategy and dataset used.
 Below are some areas involved in result inaccuracy.
 1. Data splitting
-    1. Chunked data may lose important context for the query and retrieval of such data generates bad results in final outcome.
+    1. Chunked data may lose important context for the query.
+Retrieval of such data generates bad results in final outcome.
 1. LLM's layer
     1. LLM some times add their own flavors `[hallucinations]` on vectored context provided.